CMU-17-356/cmu-17-356.github.io/docs/project/mvc.md

 # MVC

 ## Introduction
-MVC stands for Model, View, Controller- it is a pattern for developing software applications.
+MVC stands for Model, View, Controller.
+It is a pattern for developing software applications.
 We will explain more about this in recitation, though there are an abundance of tutorials online.